 The JCPOA has been mentioned several times this afternoon.
 Will the Secretary of State confirm that the UK Government’s position is that there are no immediate grounds to trigger the dispute mechanism in that agreement?

 In the Gulf region we currently have HMS Defender and HMS Montrose—a Type 45 and a Type 23 frigate.
 We have a Royal Fleet Auxiliary ship with helicopter support, and a number of minesweepers.
 We have a lot of Navy assets in that region, as do our allies and other Gulf Arab states in that area, and we will work together and hold co-ordination meetings to try to ensure that we maximise their use.
-We are currently focused on ensuring that we do not provoke on the Iranian coastline, while at the same time ensuring that we maintain the international law of freedom of navigation, so that those ships that are vital to our economy are not intimidated or kidnapped.
+We are currently focused on ensuring that we do not provoke on the Iranian coastline, while ensuring that we maintain the international law of freedom of navigation, so that those ships that are vital to our economy are not intimidated or kidnapped.

 It is unwise to threaten it once; it is deeply alarming to threaten it twice.
 If US President Trump does intend to target Iranian cultural sites, what will the UK response be?
 To what extent will that response be influenced by the UK Government seeking a trade deal with the US?